Have you ever noticed the stream of voices chattering away in your mind?

 Out of small things, BIG things grow!

-Big goals like 20 minutes a day are good, but if you find it’s a struggle to fit in to your schedule it can easily drop off.
+Big goals like 20 minutes a day are great, but if you find it’s a struggle to fit in to your schedule it can easily drop off.

-But if you start small and you’re consistent, what starts out as part of your routine can soon become a habit.
+But when you start small and you’re consistent, what starts out as part of your routine can soon become a habit.

-And when it’s a habit, meditation can become something you do automatically, like brushing your teeth.
+And when it’s a habit, meditation can become something you do on autopilot, like brushing your teeth.

 Making meditation a lifelong practice can change your life for the better.
 I can testify to that.

 I’ve worked through panic attacks, anxiety and depression.